Experimental Quantum Information Physics (Hiroki Takahashi)

-We are a new research unit at OIST officially starting from April 2020.
+We are a new research unit at OIST that started in 2020.

 We are looking for enthusiastic new Ph.D students, interns, postdocs and staff scientists.
 Please get in touch with us if you are interested!

-Regarding applying to OIST as a potential Ph.D student, please see https://admissions.oist.jp/apply-phd for details.
+Regarding applying to OIST as a potential Ph.D student, please see https://admissions.oist.jp/apply-phd for the details.

 If you are interested in doing research interns, information can be found here https://admissions.oist.jp/apply-research-internship.